Isotonic Distributional Regression: Case study: Probabilistic quantitative precipitation forecasts

-In Figures \ref{fig:BS} and \ref{fig:reliability} we evaluate probability of precipitation forecasts by means of the Brier score \citep{Gneiting2007a} and reliability diagrams \citep[Chapter~7.4]{Wilks2011}, respectively.
+In Figure \ref{fig:BS} we evaluate probability of precipitation forecasts by means of the Brier score \citep{Gneiting2007a}, and Figure \ref{fig:reliability} in Appendix \ref{app:tab_fig} shows reliability diagrams {\green \citep{Wilks2019, Dimitriadis2021}}.
 As opposed to the raw ensemble forecast, all distributional regression methods yield reliable probability forecasts.
-BMA, \IDRcw , \IDRsbg \ and \IDRicx \ separate the estimation of the point mass at zero, and of the distribution for positive accumulations, and the four methods achieve about equal scores, all ahead of EMOS.
+BMA, \IDRcw , \IDRsbg \ and \IDRicx \ separate the estimation of the point mass at zero, and of the distribution for positive accumulations, and the four methods perform ahead of EMOS.
+HCLR is outperformed by BMA and the IDR variants at lead times of one or two days, but achieves a lower Brier score at the longest lead time of five days.

-Interestingly, the IDR postprocessed predictions outperform EMOS for probability of precipitation forecasts, but not for precipitation accumulations.
+Interestingly, IDR tends to outperform EMOS and HCLR for probability of precipitation forecasts, but not for precipitation accumulations.
 We attribute this to the fact that parametric techniques are capable of extrapolating beyond the range of the training responses, whereas IDR is not: The highest precipitation amount judged feasible by IDR equals the largest observation in the training set.
-Furthermore, unlike EMOS, IDR does not use information about the spread of the raw ensemble, which is inconsequential for probability of precipitation forecasts, but may impede distributional forecasts of precipitation accumulations.
+Furthermore, unlike EMOS and HCLR, IDR does not use information about the spread of the raw ensemble, which is inconsequential for probability of precipitation forecasts, but may impede distributional forecasts of precipitation accumulations.

 In all comparisons, the forecast performance of \IDRcw \ and \IDRsbg \ is similar.
 However, in our implementation, the simple subagging method used in \IDRsbg \ reduced the computation time by up to one half.